Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Case size: 45mm

-This Seiko Prospex SRP777K1 is one of the top automatic pieces for less than $500 for the reason of being a self-winding ISO-certified professional diver’s watch with a very attractive price.
+This Seiko Prospex Turtle SRPE93 is one of the top automatic pieces for less than $500 for the reason of being a self-winding ISO-certified professional diver’s watch with a very attractive price.

-Also featuring on our list of the best Seiko watches, this timepiece stands 200m (660ft) of water pressure, features a coin-edge unidirectional bezel, and has a screw-down crown at 4 o’clock position.
-The case design resembles the turtle’s shell, which eventually has earned the piece a nickname “Turtle watch.”
+This timepiece stands 200m (660ft) of water pressure, features a coin-edge unidirectional bezel, and has a screw-down crown at 4 o’clock position.
+The case design resembles the turtle’s shell, which eventually has earned the piece the nickname “Turtle watch.”

 The movement is a standard Seiko’s in-house 4R36 with a 40-hour power reserve with hacking and hand-winding options.
 As it is with the majority of the movements, it’s tried and tested with inexistent problems.

 Another feature that has made Seiko’s dive watches so famous, including this particular model, is the very bright and long-lasting lume.
 In fact, many consider Seiko divers as one of the best luminous watches around.
 So, you can expect a magnificent lume hard to beat at this price range.

 Tissot mostly employs ETA-manufactured movements.
 We’ve already had Tissot watches that feature the famous Powermatic 80 mechanism, but with the next classic beauty, we add another respected ETA movement – the Swissmatic.

 The Tissot Everytime Swiss Automatic is a casual dress watch with an analog display that runs on the Swissmatic movement, able to store a reserve for up to 72 hours.
 It’s not as magnificent as Powermatic 80 but still elapses most competitors at this price range.

 The timekeeping mechanism is not the only reason we’ve included this watch.
 It’s the attention to detail and sophistication you’ll find from the dial.